financefeast/python_client/README.md

 print(client.usage(date_from="2021-04-01"))
 ```
 ### tickers
-Get a list of supported tickers
+Get a list of supported tickers<br>
 Query params :
 * exchange: string ; limit tickers to this exchange
 ```python
 print(client.tickers().data)
 ```
 ### tickers_search
-Get a list of supported tickers
+Get a list of supported tickers<br>
 Query params :
 * search_str: string ; search for a ticker symbol, uuid4 or company name.
 Partials will match and case insensitive
 * exchange: string ; limit tickers to this exchange